Speaker types: Semi-speakers

-A semi-speaker is a speaker who has acquired at the least a basic linguistic competence in a given language but does not generally use it regularly in conversation.
+A semi-speaker is a speaker who has acquired at least a basic linguistic competence in a given language but does not generally use it regularly in conversation.
 Their speech can contain erroneous forms.
 Semi-speakers are often among the most motivated and engaged participants in language revitalization projects.
 As languages become obsolete and speech communities shift to other languages, the earlier language is spoken less frequently and in fewer social domains.
 Many speakers learn the language partially, often with simplification and significant influence from the majority language.
 They are sometimes referred to as "semi-speakers", "quasi-speakers" or "rememberers".

 The word "semi-speaker" was introduced by linguist Nancy Dorian in describing the last speakers of the East Sutherland dialect of Scottish Gaelic.

-When semi-speakers form a significant part of the speech community, language contraction often ensues, as the linguistic norms are accommodated to speakers' competences.
+When semi-speakers form a significant part of the speech community, language contraction often ensues, as the linguistic norms are accommodated to speakers' competence.

 Terminal speakers

-A terminal speaker is the last native speaker of a language; when the terminal speaker dies, they end the final step of the language death process, and the language becomes a dead or extinct language.
+A terminal speaker is the final native speaker of a language; when the terminal speaker dies, they end the final step of the language death process, and the language becomes a "dead" or "extinct" language.
 In the process of language death, the remaining speakers begin to lose some of the vocabulary and grammar of the language.
 When only a terminal speaker remains, that person will not remember a complete form of the language as it had been spoken by a larger community which used it in all domains.

 Terminal speakers are usually bilingual by the time of their death, remembering their heritage language but interacting with their community in another language.
 The importance of that distinction is seen in the story of Dolly Pentreath of Cornwall.
 She is popularly named as the last fluent, first-language speaker of Cornish, although there were others who still spoke it for many years, though possibly incompletely.
 Terminal speakers are sometimes found by linguists documenting a language before it dies.
 A clear example of a terminal speaker being contacted by a linguist is the case of Abegaz, the last speaker of the Mesmes language in Ethiopia.
 He lived in an isolated, hilly area, and was about 80 years old when he was contacted by a team of sociolinguistic language surveyors; he has since died.
 Tevfik Esenç was the last speaker of the Ubykh language, and his collaboration with linguists helped document the language before his death in 1992.
 Ned Maddrell was the last speaker of the Manx language before its revival, dying in 1974.
 In 2008, Doris McLemore was reported to be the terminal speaker of the Wichita language as she worked with a team of linguists to document the language before it died completely.